 It makes me smile to look at these two tables!
 One is totally in your face and the other is a little more stately.
 Black is such a classy color but it also fits into any decor.

 This heavy solid wood coffee table had a place in my living room for years.
 My 8 year old granddaughter danced on it as a toddler.
 Her dad ( my son) couldn’t believe we would let her do such a thing.
 Hey, just because we didn’t let our kids do it doesn’t mean the grandkids can’t!
-The table has been replaced by a cedar chest/coffee table that stores our second granddaughter’s toys.
-If she wants to dance on that chest when she gets old enough, it will be perfectly all right with me.
+If you’re a grandparent you know what I’m talking about.
+Or if you are parent of small kids……you know what I”m talking about.
+I bet your parents are the same!

 I distressed both tables using my electric sander and 60 grit sandpaper.
 I distressed the table legs and all sharp edges and details.
 I used Minwax ployacrylic as a sealer on the CeCe Caldwell’s Chalk/Clay Paint.
-The Reclaim paint is a primer, paint, and sealer all-in-one.
+As I mentioned the Beyond paint is a primer, paint, and sealer all-in-one.
 No sealer necessary.
 The two colors contrast nicely, don’t they.

 If you love the bold yellow of this piece I have another one for you.
 The chair is painted with latex paint (I love latex paint) and you can see it here…Bold Yellow Chair!